Raymond Davies Hughes

-Raymond Davies Hughes (11 August 1923 – 4 April 1999), from Mold, north Wales, was a Welsh RAF airman who made propaganda broadcasts in Welsh for the Germans during World War II.
+Raymond Davies Hughes (11 August 1923 – 4 April 1999), from Mold, north Wales, was a Liverpool-born RAF airman who made propaganda broadcasts in Welsh for the Germans during World War II.

 Early life

-Hughes moved to Mold after his mother married John Hughes, a bricklayer at the John Summers steelworks in Shotton.
+Born in the Liverpool suburb of Wavertree, Hughes moved to Mold after his mother married John Hughes, a bricklayer at the John Summers steelworks in Shotton.
 Hughes first attended Mold Council School, and then in 1937 Alun School.
 After finishing at the age of 15 he worked for a shoe store in Mold.
 He was promoted to branch manager in Bangor, but was suddenly dismissed for, as he later claimed, dressing the shop windows while in his shirt sleeves.

 Wartime service

 Hughes joined the Royal Air Force Volunteer Reserve in 1941 and was selected for flying duties as an air gunner.
 He was posted to No. 467 Squadron of the Royal Australian Air Force, and within five months made such a favourable impression that he was recommended for an officer's commission.

 On 17 August 1943, Hughes was flying his 21st mission as a gunner in a Lancaster bomber, which was participating on a raid on Peenemünde.
 The crew bailed out after the aircraft was attacked and set on fire by an enemy fighter, and Hughes was captured and sent to a Dulag Luft (a transit camp and interrogation centre for captured aircrew) near Frankfurt.